dinodeck/step_01/README.md

 A project that can open a widow and setup an OpenGL context on both Windows and Mac.
 This project uses SDL and OpenGL.

-This a minimal, instructional project showing how to start a game project.
+This a minimal, instructional project showing how to start make a game engine.
 The Dinodeck engine itself started with this as it's first milestone.

 ## Building for Windows